bobvanderlinden/softwarebakeryblog/articles/using-rufus-to-create-bootable-usb-images.markdown

 <img src="using-rufus-to-create-bootable-usb-images/05-rufus.png" class="box" />

 Choose the USB device that corresponds to your phone.
 This is shown as NO_LABEL in Rufus.

+Note that when the USB device is not showing up in Rufus, click on the white triangle next to 'Format Options' and check 'List USB Hard Drives'.

 Check 'Create a bootable disk using:', choose 'ISO Image' from the dropdown box and click the CD-rom icon to choose the ISO you want to burn.
 Once the ISO is scanned by Rufus, it will fill in other options automatically.